Welcome to today's edition of the Rush 24-7 podcast.

 That was to keep the other women quiet.

-And so you had Paula Jones come forward on sexual harassment, and that's when James Carvo said, Well, you know, when you drag a dollar bill through a tread park, you never know what kind of trash you're gonna pick up.
+And that's when James Carvo said, well, you know, when you drag a dollar bill through a treadmill park, you never know what kind of trash you're going to pick up.

-And all of this was was going on, and and and it it was it was an actual war on women being run from the Clinton war room.
+And it was an actual war on women being run from the Clinton war room.

 It was an actual war on women.

-While Bill was being fetted as the greatest women's rights president ever come down the pike, and Hillary, of course, the greatest feminist and smartest woman ever to come down the pike, they're out there destroying all these women who could have damaged Clinton.
+While Bill was being feted as the greatest women's rights president ever come down the pike, and Hillary, of course, the greatest feminist and smartest woman ever to come down the pike, they're out there destroying all these women who could have damaged Clinton.

 And the now gang was right in there with them.

-The Nags were joining them in destroying these women.
+The nags were joining them in destroying these women.

-That's what happened to Kathleen Willie.
+That's what happened to Kathleen Willey.

 Clinton flew into wherever she lived, Virginia, West Virginia, wherever it was, and she's on the tarmac with a bunch of other Democrats welcoming Clinton as he arrives.